Neuromancer: Plot

-Case is a low-level hustler in the dystopian underworld of Chiba City, Japan.
-Once a talented computer hacker and "console cowboy", Case was caught stealing from his employer, who retaliated by damaging Case's central nervous system, leaving him unable to access the virtual reality dataspace called the "matrix".
-Case is approached by Molly, an augmented "razorgirl" and mercenary on behalf of a shadowy US ex-military officer named Armitage, who offers to cure Case in exchange for his services as a hacker.
+Case is a low-level hustler in the underworld of Chiba City, Japan.
+Once a talented computer hacker and "console cowboy", Case was caught stealing from his employer, who retaliated by damaging Case's central nervous system, leaving him unable to use a neural link to cyberspace.
+Case is approached by Molly, an augmented "razorgirl" and mercenary street soldier working for a shadowy US ex-military officer named Armitage.
+Armitage offers to cure Case in exchange for his services as a hacker.
 Case undergoes the cure, but discovers that Armitage has sabotaged him with a time-delayed poison.
 If Case completes the job, Armitage will disarm the poison; if not, he will find himself crippled again.

-Armitage has Case and Molly steal a ROM module that contains the saved consciousness of one of Case's mentors, legendary hacker McCoy Pauley.
-Suspicious of his motives and the unusual nature of the job, Molly and Case begin to investigate Armitage on the side.
-They discover that Armitage is actually Colonel Willis Corto, the only survivor of the failed anti-Soviet mission "Screaming Fist".
+Armitage has Case and Molly steal a ROM module that contains a personality construct of "the Dixie Flatline", one of Case's old mentors.
+Suspicious of Armitage's motives and the unusual nature of the job, Molly and Case begin to investigate Armitage on the side.
+They discover that Armitage is actually Colonel Willis Corto, the only survivor of the failed anti-Soviet mission "Screaming Fist," the first cyber-military assault.
 He was returned to the United States for extensive psychotherapy and reconstructive surgery, but snapped after learning that the government had been aware the mission would likely fail and went ahead with it regardless.
-He killed his handler and disappeared into the criminal underworld, eventually resurfacing under the name Armitage.
+He killed his handler and disappeared into the criminal underworld, where his mental condition deteriorated.
+The mysterious Wintermute later found the broken Corto and built the Armitage personality over him, to direct the team for Wintermute's own purposes.

-In Istanbul, the team recruits Peter Riviera, a sociopathic thief and drug addict.
-The trail leads Case to Wintermute, an artificial intelligence created by the eccentric Tessier-Ashpool family.
-The Tessier-Ashpools spend their time in rotating cryonic preservation in their home, the Villa Straylight.
-The Villa is located on Freeside, a cylindrical space habitat which functions as a Las Vegas-style space resort for the wealthy.
+In Istanbul, the team recruits Peter Riviera, a psychopathic police spy and holographic illusionist.
+The trail leads Case to Wintermute, which is an artificial intelligence created by the eccentric Tessier-Ashpool family.
+The Tessier-Ashpools spend their time in rotating cryonic preservation in their home, Villa Straylight on Freeside, a cylindrical space habitat pleasure retreat for the wealthy.

 Wintermute reveals itself to Case and explains that it is one half of a super-AI entity planned by the family.
-It is programmed with a need to merge with its other half, Neuromancer, but because of the severe restrictions placed on AI programs by the Turing Registry, it cannot achieve this on its own.
-It has manipulated and recruited Armitage and his team to bring it into contact with Neuromancer, access to which is physically secured within the Villa Straylight.
-Case is tasked with entering cyberspace to pierce the software barriers around Neuromancer with an icebreaker program.
-Riviera is to obtain the password to the physical terminal from Lady 3Jane Marie-France Tessier-Ashpool, the only member of the family awake and at the Villa.
-The group solicits help from a Rastafarian cluster on board Freeside, living in a separate area they call Zion.
+It is programmed with a need to merge with its other half, Neuromancer, but because of the severe legal restrictions on AI programs policed by the Turing Registry, it cannot achieve this on its own.
+It directed Armitage to recruit the team and infiltrate Villa Straylight, where Neuromancer's access terminal is located.
+The team obtains a Chinese military icebreaker virus to pierce Neuromancer’s defenses, which Case will run and steer with the help of the Dixie Flatline construct.
+Riviera goes in ahead of the others to win over Lady 3Jane Tessier-Ashpool, the only member of the family awake in the villa, and open the way for the team.
+Molly will then reach 3Jane, extract Neuromancer’s password, and hold her at the computer terminal.
+Case sets up his hacking rig on a tug ship operated by Zion, a Rastafarian space colony.